'Final Fantasy 7 Rebirth' release date, trailer, and everything we know so far

 Latest news

-Final Fantasy 7 Rebirth has only just been revealed, but in the next few months we will probably start to hear more about the game.
-So far, we’ve seen a short reveal trailer, and gotten a release date.
+Final Fantasy 7 Rebirth was only revealed fairly recently, but in the next few months we will probably start to hear more about the game.
+So far, we’ve seen a short reveal trailer, and gotten a release window.
 You’ll find the latest news, as it happens, below:

+- ‘Final Fantasy 7 Rebirth’ locations to be visited in new order

+- ‘Final Fantasy 7: Rebirth’ announced as next instalment in Remake Trilogy

 Trailer